-Add the jConnect driver to the jdbc.drivers system property.
+To register and invoke jConnect, add jConnect to the jdbc.drivers system property.
 At initialization, the DriverManager class attempts to load the drivers listed in jdbc.drivers.
-This is less efficient than callingClass.forName.
+This is less efficient than calling Class.forName.
 You can list multiple drivers in this property, separated with a colon (:).
 The following code samples show how to add a driver to jdbc.drivers within a program:

 '''

 Properties sysProps = System.getProperties();

-String drivers = "com.sybase.jdbc3.jdbc.SybDriver";
+String drivers = "com.sybase.jdbc4.jdbc.SybDriver";

 String oldDrivers =

 sysProps.getProperty("jdbc.drivers");

 if (oldDrivers != null)

 drivers += ":" + oldDrivers;

 sysProps.put("jdbc.drivers", drivers.toString());

 '''

 Note System.getProperties is not allowed for Java applets.
-Instead, use the Class.forName method.
+Use the Class.forName method instead.